sst/guide/_examples/how-to-create-a-nextjs-app-with-serverless.md

 The construct is pointing to where our Next.js app is located.
 You'll recall that we created it in the `frontend` directory.

 We are also setting up a couple of [build time Next.js environment variable](https://nextjs.org/docs/basic-features/environment-variables).
-The `NEXT_PUBLIC_REGION` and `NEXT_PUBLIC_TABLE_NAME` are passing in the table details to our Next.js app.
+The `REGION` and `TABLE_NAME` are passing in the table details to our Next.js app.
 The [`NextjsSite`](https://docs.serverless-stack.com/constructs/NextjsSite) allows us to set environment variables automatically from our backend, without having to hard code them in our frontend.

 To load these environment variables in our local environment, we'll be using the [`@serverless-stack/static-site-env`](https://www.npmjs.com/package/@serverless-stack/static-site-env) package.